dimgerasimou/dwmblocks-blocks/README.md

 ### Usage

-Returns current day, can send via notify a cute monthly calendar or optionaly launch a calendar through a browser.
+Returns current day, notify a cute monthly calendar and optionaly launch a calendar through a browser.

 ### Dependencies